Today’s changing roles for both the sales rep and sales management are made possible by accurate and useable sales analytics.

 Accurate and truly useable sales analytics—found in an intuitive CRM solution—can bring about positive changes in this scene if implemented correctly.

 Salespeople themselves can take greater control over their pipelines.
 Such analytics empower reps to focus on priority opportunities, as well as tasks and activities that are part of those opportunities.
-The result is an increase of sales velocity.
+The result is an increase in sales velocity.

 But beyond that, salespeople have everything they require to rapidly and easily create their own sales forecasts.
 With them, they have a full picture of how they stand for the month, quarter or even the year.